binarynonsense/bn-blog/_posts/2016-05-08-micro-northworld-book.md

 ![screenshot]({{ site.baseurl }}/images/posts/books_northworld.jpg)

-<p>As a whole, it's a sci-fi trilogy worth reading, although there were some parts I didn't enjoy as much as the rest.</p>
+<p>As a whole, it's a sci-fi trilogy worth reading, although the pacing is a bit irregular, with some parts much more engaging than others.</p>

 <p>More info: <a href="https://en.wikipedia.org/wiki/Northworld">https://en.wikipedia.org/wiki/Northworld</a><p>